orthanc-server/orthanc-setup-samples/README.md

 - [Orthanc mutual TLS authentication](docker/tls-mutual-auth) to demonstrate how to use client certificates to authentify Orthanc instances between them.
 - [Orthanc mutual TLS authentication - 2](docker/full-tls) to demonstrate how to use client certificates to authentify Orthanc instances between them and to external web-services (note: very advanced users only !).
 This sample uses nginx to implement server side TLS.
+- [Orthanc on Azure](docker/azure) to demonstrate how to use the Orthanc in an Azure environment (using Azure SQL and Azure Blob Storage)
+- [Orthanc on AWS](docker/aws) to demonstrate how to use the Orthanc in an AWS environment (using RDS and S3)
+- [Orthanc on Minio](docker/minio) to demonstrate how to use the Orthanc with minio storage
+- [Object-storage plugins performance tests](docker/performance-tests) to compare performance of VM SSDs vs object-storage plugins

 ## for orthanc developers
 - [Orthanc integration tests](docker/orthanc-integration-tests) to demonstrate how to run the [Orthanc integration tests](https://bitbucket.org/sjodogne/orthanc-tests)